DaSilvaSediCClim/Quarto-Cyclostratigraphy-Courses/README.md

 # Quarto-Cyclostratigraphy-Courses
-This include multiple courses on cyclostratigraphy on R going step by step (Basic R, astrochron, WaverideR, StratigrapheR, advanced astrochron)
+This repository includes different courses on cyclostratigraphy on R.

-This workshop is designed for beginners and more advanced researchers.
+This course was designed for a Cyclonet Workshop in Coldigioco Italy on cyclostratigraphy for beginners and more advanced researchers.
+Part 00 corresponds to the prerequisites (how to install R, what's in the course, requested packages) and should be run prior to all the others.
 The course has been divided into 5 parts and beginners might do only parts 01 to 03, while more advanced researchers could do parts 02 to 05.

     Part 01 - Introduction to R and R studio - For those needing it, an introduction of some of the basic functions in R and R studio are provided.